topo-gps/android-manual/en/main/your_location.rst

 You can also open this screen by pressing long on the :ref:`position button <ss-position-button>` on the :ref:`dashboard <sec-dashboard>`.

 The current location screen shows details of your current location.
-In the current location screen you can also save your current location into a waypoint and export your current location with the buttons in the bottom toolbar.
+In the current location screen you can also save your current location into a waypoint and export your current location with the buttons in the top toolbar.
 An example of the current location screen is displayed below:

 .. figure:: ../_static/current-location1.png
    :height: 568px